 The Tax Supervising and Conservation Commission is an independent, impartial panel of citizen volunteers established to monitor the financial affairs of local governments in the county.
 The Oregon Legislature created the Commission in 1919 (Chapter 375), with the first Commission being organized in 1921.
 Prior to that time, the Legislature controlled local governments’ budgets.

-The Commission has jurisdiction over all local governments that are required to follow local budget law and which have more real market value within Multnomah County than in any other county.
-Those with a population under 200,000 may opt out from the commission’s jurisdiction.
-The Commission presently oversees 28 municipal corporations, including Oregon’s largest: county, city, school district, community college, education service district, port, mass transit district, regional government, and urban renewal agency.
-In total, these 28 entities employ 25,571 full time equivalent positions (FTE) and have budgets totaling nearly $10.712 billion.
+The Commission has jurisdiction over all local governments in the county that are required to follow local budget law and which have more real market value within Multnomah County than in any other county.
+Those with a population under 200,000 may opt out from the Commission’s jurisdiction.
+Thirty-six of the 43 taxing districts in Multnomah County are TSCC members.
+They include Oregon’s largest county, city, school district, community college, education service district, port, mass transit district, regional government, and urban renewal agency.

 Five commissioners, appointed by the Governor to four-year terms, direct the commission’s affairs and serve without compensation.
-Administrative employees, currently 2.4 positions (FTE), are appointed by the commission.
+TSCC administrative employees are appointed by the commission.
 The Attorney General serves as legal counsel.
-Operating expenses are limited by statute and the total amount is indexed 3% per year ($288,400 for 2011-12).
+Operating expenses are limited by statute and the total amount is indexed 4% per year.
 Oregon law requires Multnomah County to pay the operating costs of the commission and to provide it with office space.
 The county covers these costs out of its General Fund and is reimbursed for one-half of the net operating expenses by the municipal corporations under the commission’s jurisdiction.